anuragkh/anuragkh.github.io/index.md

 **I am currently a postdoctoral associate at [Cornell Tech](https://tech.cornell.edu/).**
 **I will join [Yale University](https://cpsc.yale.edu/) as a tenure-track Assistant Professor in January '20**

 **I am looking for highly motivated graduate students.
-Please send me an email if you are interested**
+Please send me an email if you are interested.**

 I received my PhD from the [University of California, Berkeley](https://eecs.berkeley.edu), at the [RISELab](https://rise.cs.berkeley.edu), where I was advised by